tankalxat34/UploadgramPyAPI/README.md

 __Author: tankalxat34__

 # Install
-In your command line perform this command:
+In your CMD perform this command:

 ```bat
 pip install UploadgramPyAPI